NativeScript/nativescript-tooling-qa/SETUP.md

 ## Install Tesseract

-In order to get OCR features workign you need to install `tesseract`.
+In order to get OCR features working you need to install `tesseract`.

 **macOS**
 ```bash